 Students start arriving on campus around 7:30 a.m., and are expected to sign-in electronically before the start of classes at 8:10.
 Pigott Memorial Library, The Paul G. Allen Athletics Center, and the dining room of the Wright Community Center (WCC) open early and close late.

-Every day has 45 minutes set aside for community time.
-Students meet in their advisory groups twice a week.
+Students meet in their advisory groups three times a week.
 The entire Upper School community gathers at assembly every Wednesday to make important announcements, celebrate accomplishments, and listen to speakers.
-Two weekly activity periods are set aside for student clubs and activities, and other community events.
+A weekly activity period is set aside for student clubs and activities, and other community events.

 Classes end around 3 p.m. and students usually have a short break before athletics practices, drama rehearsals, and other afternoon activities.
 Many students take advantage of the evening activity buses, which depart at 6 p.m.